Top EV Stocks (2025) - Latest Price, Returns And Insights

 Do EV stocks offer regular dividends?

 While some established companies in the EV sector, like Tata Motors and Mahindra & Mahindra, have a history of dividend payments, many EV-focused firms reinvest profits to fuel growth and expansion.
-For instance, Olectra Greentech reported a 39% increase in quarterly profit but has not declared dividends, focusing instead on scaling operations.
+For instance, Olectra Greentech reported a 39% increase in profit in the quarter ended 31st March, 2025, but has not declared dividends, focusing instead on scaling operations.
 Investors seeking regular income should review individual company dividend policies.

 Disclaimer: The latest data on dividends is derived from Tickertape Stock Screener.

-Is EV stocks a good investment for the long term?
+Are EV stocks in India a good investment for the long term?

 Disclaimer: Please note that this is not a recommendation.
 Please do your own research or consult your financial advisor before investing.